This post may include affiliate links. Please read the disclaimer for more info.

 Lastly, I need 2 to 3 hours to upload everything in WordPress, check Yoast SEO, test the links, and finally hit publish.

-I have two blogs.
+I have five blogs.

-Plus, I write for my clients.
+Plus, I write for clients.

 How the hell am I gonna pull this off every week?

 Aside from the blogs, I have social media accounts to run, there’s also my Facebook group, and my email subscribers.